Understanding Science: The Brain - Neuroscience, Psychiatry and Psychology

 - 20 weeks: October to March

-At least as far back as the ancient Greek writer Hippocrates, our species has been fascinated with the brain.
-At our birth we have on average about 86 billion brain cells which slowly get pruned down during adulthood.
+As indicated above, at least as far back as Hippocrates our species has been fascinated with the brain.
+By the time we are born, we have on average about 86 billion brain cells which get pruned down mostly during childhood.

 We will start with considering distinctions between neuroscience, psychology and psychiatry before embarking on a journey of the building blocks of the brain.
 We will aim to build an understanding of what the brain is and how it works before covering a range of specialist topics across the disciplines of neuroscience, psychology and psychiatry.

 The course will be taught in an interactive manner.
 In addition to tutor input, you will get opportunities to discuss your own ideas and experiences with a variety of people, learn from each other, and take part in tasks and games that will build your understanding of each topic.

 This is an introductory course as no science knowledge is assumed so we will be spending a considerable amount of time on the basics of neuroscience for beginners.

 This is a taught live online course which means you will be taught alongside other students on the course by a tutor at a specific time on a specific day of the week.
 To take part in the course you will need a suitably equipped and internet-enabled device.
 Please find full details and instructions below under 'Course Delivery'.

 Those who attend at least 80% of the course sessions will receive an attendance certificate from Imperial College London upon completion of the course.

 The proposed course programme is set out below but students will also have the opportunity to suggest and request specific topics.

 Week 1: Overview of the course / Neuroscience, psychology and psychiatry: What’s the difference?